collective/collective.smartappbanner/README.rst

 - Adds meta tags, which are handled by the javascript to show a banner for your app when viewed on a mobile device.

+- For ios (Apple) the meta tag is actually enough.
+  The javascript is only used for Android and Windows.

 ..
 Examples
     --------